mrysn/vdl/README.md

 - **Subtitles**: Downloads and embeds subtitles in the video file
 - **Queue System**: Uses Celery and Redis to queue and manage multiple simultanous downloads
 - **Custom Arguments**: Allows passing additional `yt-dlp` arguments via the API / cURL commands
-- **Dockerized**: Fully containerized for easy deployment and scalability
+- **Dockerised**: Fully containerised for easy deployment and scalability

 ## Installation